Stupor and Coma

 Stupor is unresponsiveness from which a person can be aroused only by vigorous, physical stimulation.
 Coma is unresponsiveness from which a person cannot be aroused and in which the person's eyes remain closed, even when the person is stimulated.

-• Stupor and coma are usually caused by a disorder, a drug, or an injury that affects large areas on both sides of the brain or specialized areas of the brain involved in maintaining consciousness.
+• Stupor and coma are usually caused by a disorder, a medication, illicit drugs, or an injury that affects large areas on both sides of the brain or specialized areas of the brain involved in maintaining consciousness.

 • A physical examination, blood tests, brain imaging, and information from family and friends help doctors identify the cause.